Tuesday, September 20, 2011

 ¼ cup corn/canola oil

-4 egg yolks, from extra large eggs, at room temperature
+4 egg yolks, from large eggs, at room temperature

 1/3 cup water